GLIMPSE OF ONE LIFE

 After Business College

 After removal from the Business College setting I was given some choices.
 One choice was to enter into another Business College and work my way through.
-I opted that choice out because I never really had not wanted to attend in the first place.
+I opted that choice out because I never really wanted to attend in the first place.
 Another was to settle down in the local area and find a job.
-With one is subject to the draft it was difficult to find a job.
+With one being subject to the draft in the military it was difficult to find a job.
 The last choice was to go into the military, which I choose, possibly with the help of my foster father who was an eight-year veteran of the U. S. Navy.

 Just prior to joining the military I had a falling out with my foster father.
 I departed from home by the way of thumbing a ride to a distant town (about 30 miles away).
 I learned to fend for myself by staying at the local YMCA and laboring in a field.
 It was a five mile walk to work and back again.
 It was hard work, out in the Illinois hot summer sun, but I was determined not to return home again.